civl-verifier/civl-verifier.github.io/tutorial.md

 ## Abstraction aids commutativity

-Often, a program may use atomic actions that are neither right nor left mover and hence cannot be commuted across actions performed by other threads.
+Often, a program may use atomic actions that are neither right nor left movers and hence cannot be commuted with actions performed by other threads.
-But it may be possible to create abstractions of the program's atomic actions so that important actions achieve a commuting mover type.
+However, it may be possible to create abstractions of the program's atomic actions so that important actions achieve a commuting mover type.

 ```
 var {:layer 0,2} x:int;